 I’ve had a lot of different tables and desks for writing on a computer.
 When I worked in media production at a software content company, my desk was a solid door; it had plenty of rooms for a task light, a keyboard, a mousepad and two 20” Apple monitors.
 In a lot of ways, that was my ideal set up.
 I have a good task chair and a lovely adjustable computer desk made by the now defunct ScanCo company in storage, and no room at all in the apartment for a large desk.
 Mostly these days, I sit in a comfortable easy chair and use a piece of fiber board as a lapdesk under my Mac Book.

 I know a lot of canonized writers—most notably Hemingway—favored standing while writing.
 Thomas Mann used to write while standing and using the top of his refrigerator as his desk.
 At over six feet, he has certain advantages that at 5′ 3”.5 I lack.
 I’m not writing anything like the books they wrote, or keeping their hours, but on a long day, especially one that’s deadline-driven, even with frequent breaks and moving around and actually leaving the apartment to take a walk, I notice my back and shoulders hurt, and there’s sometimes noticeable eye strain.
 I’ve been reading about standing desks for a long time, looking at other people’s standing desks and investigating the various possibilities.
-As an experiment about six months ago on a whim, I move my laptop to the top of a half-height bookcase.
+As an experiment about six months ago on a whim, I moved my laptop to the top of a half-height bookcase.
 It wasn’t quite the right height for me, so I put the hard cover unabridged American Heritage Dictionary under the laptop.
 That’s actually worked pretty well for me.
 I can easily move back to the easy chair when I get tired, and there’s enough space that I can even shift easily on my feet if my legs or back get tired.
 Plus, the cat has claimed the bottom shelf of the bookcase as Hers, which means when she gets bored she attacks my feet.

 The experiment has worked better than I expected.
 All the same, I keep looking at adjustable standing desks, like this one from IKEA, the Fredrik: